MassiveHubs/LimeUtils/README.md

 ![LimeUtils Icon](https://github.com/MassiveHubs/LimeUtils/raw/main/LimeUtils.png)

 LimeUtils its module loadstring script for create your scripts on roblox!
-With 10+ utils, like cam shot.
+With 15 funcs, like cam shot.

 # Docs
 You can see Docs by this [link](https://limedocs.gitbook.io/limeutils/how-to-use/explaination).